-For s.3 purposes, it is unnecessary to prove that the gratuities given were generated by some specific identifiable act performed or to be performed.
-As the Commission explained in Advisory No. 8, issued May 14, 1985, prohibiting private parties from giving free tickets worth $50 or more to public employees who
+For s.
+3 purposes, it is unnecessary to prove that the gratuities given were generated by some specific identifiable act performed or to be performed.
+As the Commission explained in Advisory No. 8, issued May 14, 1985, prohibiting private parties from giving free tickets worth $50 or more to public employees who regulate them,

 of enhancing the distributors' image with the Legislature and where the legislators were in a position to benefit the distributors).

-This amount is approximately three times the value of the prohibited $184 in gratuities received by Rep. Cass, representing both a disgorgment of the gratuity and a civil sanction.
+This amount is approximately three times the value of the prohibited $184 in gratuities received by Rep. Cass, representing both a disgorgement of the gratuity and a civil sanction.

 DATE ISSUED: May 12, 1994